 Happy new year everyone!
 2021 was... bizarre.
 And yet, I can't complain.
 Bitcoin made new all-time highs and continues to consolidate, giving me growing confidence that the era of multi-year bear markets might actually be behind us.

-El Salvador's Bitcoin adoption while complex and messy remains one of the biggest stories of 2021 and a source of fascination for anyone interested in Bitcoin, finance, politics, geopolitics or culture for that matter.
+El Salvador's Bitcoin adoption while complex and messy remains one of the biggest stories of 2021.
+A source of fascination for anyone interested in Bitcoin, finance, politics, geopolitics and culture for that matter.

-The American political system continued to spiral out of control and Latino America suffered the consequences of a globalist world economy getting choked by the new covidian pharma-fascistic world order.
+The American political system continued to spiral out of control and Latino America suffered the consequences of the globalist world economy, getting choked by the new covidian pharma-fascistic order.
 Supply chain shocks, too much fiat demand, fear by the pound on every news channel and rising prices marked 2021.

 The Afghanistan ordeal was... such a disaster it clearly marks an end to the US's global hegemony.
-America is currently a descending power and the chaos of loss of confidence in US competence will provide new freedoms and opportunities for those open to them, as well as dangers that were previously kept at bay.
+America is currently a descending power and the lost confidence in US competence will enable new freedoms and opportunities for those open to them, as well as dangers that were previously kept at bay.